Keats/jsonwebtoken/README.md

 As with encoding, when using HS256, HS2384 or HS512, the key is always a shared secret like in the example above.
 When using RSA/EC, the key should always be the content of the public key in the PEM format.

-In some cases, for example if you don't know the algorithm used or need to grab the `kid`, you can decode only the header:
+In some cases, for example if you don't know the algorithm used or need to grab the `kid`, you can choose to decode only the header:

 ```rust
 let header = decode_header(&token)?;
 ```

-This does not perform any signature verification/validations on the token so it could have been tampered with.
+This does not perform any signature verification or validate the token claims.

 You can also decode a token using the public key components of a RSA key in base64 format.
-The main use-case is for JWK where your public key is a JSON format like so:
+The main use-case is for JWK where your public key is in a JSON format like so:

 ```json
 {